Why Can’t Spotify Stop Getting Sued? It’s More Complex Than It Sounds

 Spotify has acknowledged the gap in songwriting attribution data (both explicitly and, one could argue, implicitly, by agreeing to settlements that set aside millions of dollars for unpaid royalties), chalking it up to difficulty identifying all the songwriting credit data, and connecting those dots on the backend.

-The issue first came prominently to light in 2015, when Victory Records pulled its entire catalog from Spotify over a dispute over unpaid royalties.
+The issue first came prominently to light in 2015, when Victory Records had its entire catalog pulled by Spotify after its sister publishing company Another Victory notified the company that thousands of its songs were streaming unlicensed.
 A few months later, Spotify publicly acknowledged the issue with copyright data and vowed to build out a more comprehensive database.
 Earlier this year, Spotify acquired Mediachain, a New York startup specializing in using blockchain technology to build a peer-to-peer, cryptocurrency-inspired data layer on top of media content—like a comprehensive, up-to-date database about music and its creators, for instance.

 Jeff Price, the founder of royalty collection startup Audiam—which helped provide data and insights for these lawsuits—has a simple, blunt retort to Spotify’s claim that it’s a data problem.